 The ‘star’ of the commercial was Herbie Nyokpuk who was a famous Inuit ‘musher’ in the Iditarod dog sled race.
-With the advent of ‘snow machines,’ the local term for snowmobiles, dogs became more symbolic for transport between these remote villages.
+With the advent of ‘snow machines’ the local term for snowmobiles, dogs became more symbolic for transport between these remote villages.
 The race was a memorial to old ways.
-Ironically, women took over winning the race soon after I worked with Herbie.
-So much for tradition.
+Ironically, a woman took over winning the race soon after I worked with Herbie.

 Herbie passed a few years ago and it may be that Sishamaref will soon follow.
 Global warming threatens the existence of this tiny island.
 It’s estimated that the place will disappear by 2025.